dividedmind/statistics-done-wrong/p-value.rst

 One good example is medical diagnostic tests.

+.. admonition:: Take a *p* value quiz

+   A study by Heiko Haller and Stefan Krauss found that an overwhelming majority of statistics students -- and instructors -- failed a simple quiz about *p* values.\ :cite:p:`Haller:2002vo` Try their quiz (slightly adapted for this guide) for yourself and see if you've learned what *p* really means.

+   Suppose you are testing some medical procedure.
+You have two treatment groups, one which undergoes the procedure and one which does not, and you measure their performance on some standard task (a fitness test, for instance) afterward.
+You compare the mean score of each group using a simple *t* test, and you obtain :math:`p = 0.01`, indicating there is a statistically significant difference between means.

+   True or false:

+   1. You have absolutely disproved the null hypothesis that there is no difference between means.
+   2. You have found the probability that the null hypothesis is true.
+   3. You have absolutely proved the hypothesis that there *is* a difference between means.
+   4. You can deduce the probability that there *is* a difference between means.
+   5. You know, if you decide to reject the null hypothesis, the probability that you are making the wrong decision.
+   6. You have a reliable experimental finding in the sense that if, hypothetically, the experiment were repeated a great number of times, you would obtain a significant result on 99% of occasions.

+   Answers in the footnote. [#quiz]_

 .. index:: base rate fallacy; mammograms, mammograms

 The base rate fallacy in medical testing